Every day, there is a new SEO technique that you might use to rank better.

 7. Update CMS Or Source Code

-Depending on your preference, the penultimate step involves updating the generated markup elements, or code snippets, on the CMS or source code.
-Google has simplified the process, and all that’s required is to download the generated HTML, copy it, and paste it into your content management system (CMS) or source code.
-And once you’re done, click on the “Finish” button.
+Google has simplified the process.
+All you need to do is download the generated HTML, copy it, and paste it into your content management system (CMS) or source code.
+Once you’re done, click on the “Finish” button.

 8. Test Your Structured Data/Schema

-You can either put in your website’s URL, or the code generated a while back on the page.
+You can either put in your website’s URL or the code generated a while back on the page.
 After pasting the code, click the “Preview” button to give you Google Search results for the item.

 Understanding Schema Markup